carpentries/instructor-training/_episodes/13-live.md

 > [discussed earlier]({{ page.root }}/05-performance/).
 {: .callout}

-> ## Up and Down
->
-> What are some of the advantages and challenges of live coding
-> from both a learner's and an instructor's point of view?
-{: .challenge}

 > ## The Bad and the Good
 >
 > Watch this video of [live coding done poorly][live-coding-bad]
 > and this video of [live coding done right][live-coding-good]
-> as a group and then summarize your feedback on both.
+> as a group and then summarize your feedback on both in the Etherpad.
+> Use the two x two rubric for feedback we discussed earlier.
 > In the videos, the bash shell `for` loop is taught,
 > and it is assumed learners are familiar with how to use a variable,
 > the `head `command and the content of the `basilisk.dat unicorn.dat`
 > files.
 >
-> Note: sometime sounds in the room can be poor.
+> Note: Sometime sounds in the room can be poor.
 Turning on closed captioning by pressing the cc button will improve the accessibility of these videos.
+>
+> This exercise should take about 15 minutes.
 {: .challenge}

 ## Live Coding Top 10